 The Power Management subfield is 1 bit in length and is used to indicate the power management mode of a STA.
 The value of this subfield is either reserved (as defined below) or remains constant in each frame from a particular STA within a frame exchange sequence (see Annex G).
 The value indicates the mode of the STA after the successful completion of the frame exchange sequence.

-In an infrastructure BSS, the following applies:
+In an infrastructure BSS or PBSS, the following applies:

-— The Power Management subfield is valid only in frame exchanges as described in 10.2.2.2 (STA power management modes).
+— The Power Management subfield is valid only in frame exchanges as described in 10.2.2.2 (STA power management modes) and 10.2.6 (Power management in a PBSS and DMG infrastructure BSS).
 In such exchanges, a value of 1 indicates that the STA will be in PS mode.
 A value of 0 indicates that the STA will be in active mode.

-— The Power Management subfield is reserved in all Management frames transmitted by a STA to an AP with which it is not associated.
+— The Power Management subfield is reserved in all Management frames transmitted by a STA to an AP or PCP with which it is not associated.

 — The Power Management subfield is reserved in all frames transmitted by the AP.